 In cases of incidental, asymptomatic lesions (stage 1), no treatment is indicated, and patient monitoring is not mandatory.
 In cases with local or radicular symptoms without (stage 2) and with spinal cord compression (stage 3), the full range of standard conservative therapeutic options can be used alone or in combination, e.g., transarterial embolization [3,215], percutaneous vertebroplasty [3,100], intralesional ethanol injections [3,172] or radiotherapy [25,31,195,249,315,316,318, 600,623,822,832].
 In the case of spinal canal involvement with acute spinal cord compression or an already manifest paraplegic syndrome (stage 4), prompt surgical intervention is recommended.
-Depending on the local extent of the processes, more complex procedures, such as vertebraectomies (3,215,286,551,598].
+Depending on the local extent of the processes, more complex procedures, such as vertebraectomies with alloplastic vertebral body replacement, are used in addition to simple laminectomies [3,215,286,551,598].
 Preoperative embolization can reduce the intraoperative bleeding risk [3,215,568,598].
-In simple decompressions, because of incomplete resection, local recurrences have been described in up to 30% at follow-up periods of \geq 3 years, of which approximately 90% occur within the first 2 years [551].
+In simple decompressions, because of incomplete resection, local recurrences have been described in up to 30% at follow-up periods of ≥3 years, of which approximately 90% occur within the first 2 years [551].
 With more radical resection, such as vertebraectomies, recurrence rates are lower; a literature review showed a recurrence rate of 12.5% for contour-spanning lesions [568].